You have no items in your shopping cart.

 IL-2 Family

-The interleukin-2 (IL-2) family primarily consists of cytokines that play significant roles in regulating immune responses, particularly in the activation and proliferation of immune cells.
+The interleukin-2 (IL-2) family primarily consists of cytokines that share the common gamma-chain (γc) receptor subunit.
+They play significant roles in regulating immune responses, particularly in the activation, proliferation, and survival of lymphocytes.

 Apart from IL-2, other members of the IL-2 family include IL-4, IL-7, IL-9, IL-15 and IL-21.
-Each of these cytokines has distinct roles in regulating different aspects of the immune system.
-For example, IL-4 is involved in B cell activation and antibody production, while IL-15 plays a role in the survival and activation of NK cells and memory T cells.
+Each of these cytokines has distinct roles: IL-4 is critical for B cell activation and Th2 differentiation, while IL-15 plays a pivotal role in the survival of Natural Killer (NK) cells and memory T cells.

 IL-6 Family